-Good knowledge of the morphological system of Proto-Indo-European and its development into the main daughter languages.
+Knowledge of the morphological system of Proto-Indo-European, including the categories and paradigms, and its development into the main daughter languages.

 Mode of instruction